How Architectural Education Needs To Eye And Risk The Normal To Evolve In The Field

 What We Can Expect From Arch Schools?

 Architects work with the abstract to create reality.
 Their work is varied and embraces many aspects; creative yet practical, calculated yet random.
-Knowledge on pre-existing formats of architecture; their origin and impact on the then and now; the evolution of the field; the collaboration between traditionality and modernity; and hands-on working experience on projects under established architects would ensure the blanket of education to be whole.
+Knowledge of pre-existing formats of architecture; their origin and impact on the then and now; the evolution of the field; the collaboration between traditionality and modernity; and hands-on working experience on projects under established architects would ensure the blanket of education is whole.

 As an architect, you design for the present, with an awareness of the past, for a future which is essentially unknown.

 ~ Ar Norman Robert Foster